Non Stanford

 Non Stanford is based in Leeds, England and was born in Bridgend, Wales.
-Non is a Welsh name, and refers to Saint Non.
+Non is a Welsh name, and takes after Saint Non.

 Personal life

 Stanford was born in Bridgend, but grew up in nearby Swansea.
 Her first club was Swansea Harriers.
 Stanford graduated from the University of Birmingham with a degree in Sport and Exercises Sciences in 2010.
+She was appointed Member of the Order of the British Empire (MBE) in the 2023 Birthday Honours for services to triathlon in Wales.